UKCloud/documentation/articles/connectivity/conn-faq-glb.md

 ## Who supplies the Global Load Balancing service?

-UKCloud have partnered with Neustar for the provision of this service along with the additional option of Application-tuned DDoS protection for a complete traffic protection solution.
+UKCloud has partnered with Neustar for the provision of this service along with the additional option of [*SiteProtect Advanced DDoS Mitigation*](conn-sco-app-ddos.md) for a complete traffic protection solution.

 ## Who are Neustar?